Bxsaya/Bxsaya/README.md

 ### Hi there 👋

 The name's Bosire, Wycliffe Bosire.
-I am a seasoned Data Scientist, with experience in Data Analytics, Machine Learning, Natural Language Processing, and Computer Vision.
+I am a seasoned Data Scientist, with experience in Data Analytics, Machine Learning, Natural Language Processing, Computer Vision, LLMs, and Artificial Intelligence.

 Starting out as a Data Analyst, I have become well acquainted with emerging trends in the industry and have grown into Data Science and Artificial Intelligence, leveraging new technologies and building projects on the same.